joshjohanning/github-misc-scripts/gh-cli/README.md

 The user running the command needs to be a repo admin or an organization owner on the target repository.

-### copy-permissions-between-org-repos.sh
+### copy-team-members.sh

-Copy user and team repository member permissions to another repository (it can be in the same or on different organizations).

-External collaborators are not copied intentionally.

-If the team on the target organization doesn't exist, one will be created (same name, description, privacy, and notification settings ONLY).
+Copy team member from one team to another, it respect source role type (maintainer, member).

 > **Note**
-> The created team will not be a full copy, **Only** name and description are honored.
-If the team is part of a child/parent relationship, or it's associated with an IDP group it will not be honored.
-If you want to change this behavior, you can modify the `createTeamIfNotExists` function.
+> Only direct members are copied, child team members are not copied.

+If the target team already has user they will be preserved, this **doesn't** synch members between teams, it merely copies them.
+If you want a synch then you need to delete the existem team members in the target team before running this script.

 This script requires 2 environment variables (with another optional one):

 - SOURCE_TOKEN - A GitHub Token to access data from the source organization.
-Requires `org:read` and `repo` scopes.
+Requires `org:read` scopes.
 - TARGET_TOKEN - A GitHub Token to set data on the target organization.
 Requires `org:admin` and `repo` scopes.
 - MAP_USER_SCRIPT - path to a script to map user login.
 This is optional, if you set this environment value it will call the script to map user logins before adding them on the target repo.
 The script will receive the user login as the first argument and it should return the new login.
 For example, if you want to add a suffix to the user login: